Spectrometry of Captured Highly Charged Ions Produced Following Antiproton Annihilations

-\textit{Results}.-- The ion capture and TOF spectrometry was performed with Helium buffer gas within the \qty{5}{\tesla} Penning-Malmberg trap.
-These measurements were performed using $\mathrm{V_{launch}}=$ \qty{90}{V} and $\mathrm{V_{wall}}=$ \qty{160}{V}.
-In order to study the origin of captured ions, the antiproton storage time ($\tau_{\overline{\mathrm{p}}}$) was tuned between each measurement varying from \qty{142}{s} to \qty{476}{s}, across the range of the antiproton lifetime within the trap.
-In Fig.~\ref{fig:evolution}, the evolution of the TOF spectrum and scintillation signal is shown with respect to different antiproton trapping times.
-The antiproton ejection is indicated with a grey shade for each measurement, with a dotted vertical line indicating the ion ejection time.
+\textit{Results}.-- The result of the multi-step nested trap approach (using a nested trap with the settings: $\mathrm{V_{floor}}=$~-160~V, $\mathrm{V_{launch}}=$~90~V and $\mathrm{V_{wall}}=$~160~V) tested with helium injection are presented in Fig.~\ref{fig:evolution}, revealing the evolution of the TOF spectrum (left panels) and scintillation signal (center panels) with respect to different antiproton trapping times ($\tau_{\overline{\mathrm{p}}}$).
+The antiproton ejection time is indicated with a grey shade for each measurement, with a dotted vertical line indicating the ion ejection time.
 When antiprotons are released from the trapping region before annihilations are detected, only a single ion peak is observed in the spectrum.
-The observed peaks were fitted using Exponentially Modified Gaussian (EMG) distributions with a constant background (details provided in the Supplemental Material).
-As shown in the top-left panel of Fig. \ref{fig:evolution}, this peak at \qty{16.5(4)}{\micro\s} corresponds to a species with a mass-to-charge ratio of $m/q$=3.8(2) u/e according to the antiproton calibration (See Supplemental Material for more details \ref{sec:suplementalInformation}), which is in agreement with expected He$^{1+}$ ions.
+As shown in the top-left panel of Fig. \ref{fig:evolution}, this peak at \qty{16.5(4)}{\micro\s} corresponds to a species with a mass-to-charge ratio of $m/q$=3.8(2) u/e according to the antiproton calibration, which is in agreement with expected He$^{+}$ ions.